qua-platform/quam/docs/components/pulses.md

 - **Parametrized Representation**: Pulses in QuAM are instances of a parametrized class, where the type of pulse and its parameters (such as length and amplitude) are directly defined by the user.
 This simplifies the initial setup and modification of pulse configurations.
 - **Waveform Generation**: These parameters are used to generate the waveform dynamically using the method `[Pulse.generate_waveform()][quam.components.pulses.Pulse.generate_waveform]`.
 This approach integrates waveform generation within the pulse definition, streamlining the configuration process.
-- **Integrated Configuration**: The resulting pulse definition includes not only the waveform but also the mapping and any optional integration weights, all encapsulated within a single entity.
-This integration simplifies the management and updating of pulses within the QuAM system.
 - **No built-in waveform reuse**: QuAM does not currently support sharing waveforms across pulses, as each pulse is defined independently.
 This can have implications for memory usage on the OPX.
 Reusing waveforms in QuAM is planned in a future release.

 ### Conclusion